bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 So at one point I wanted to make BDK generic over the amount type.
 So the idea was to use Rust generic so that you can have...
 You can use any type for your amount as long as you can basically sum two amounts so you can compare them so I can say this is greater than that.
-So the idea was if I, for Bitcoin you would use an unsigned 64 bit integer but for liquid you would use their, whatever, Pedersen commitment type, because you can sum them together, but you can't really compare them, so you can't say is this greater than this one because it's binary, so I tried to implement that and it was a mess, so I stopped.
+So the idea was if I, for Bitcoin you would use an unsigned 64 bit integer but for Liquid you would use their, whatever, Pedersen commitment type, because you can sum them together, but you can't really compare them, so you can't say is this greater than this one because it's binary, so I tried to implement that and it was a mess, so I stopped.
 So yeah, I think that that's one of the roadblocks, otherwise they would probably be happy to use it, I think.

-Adam Jonas & Mark Erhardt: 00:16:21
+Adam Jonas: 00:16:21

 Interesting.

-Alekos Filini: 00:16:22

-Yeah.

 ## If you have a working wallet, should you switch to BDK?

 Daniela Brozzoni: 00:16:23

-I mean, I think that's a nice question, because if you already have a wallet that's working, should you switch to BDK?
+I think that's a nice question, because if you already have a wallet that's working, should you switch to BDK?
-And I don't think it's, it's not like, yes, you should.
+It's not like, yes, you should.
-I mean, it does take time to just port your code from whatever you're using to BDK, because that's just refactoring, right?
+It does take time to just port your code from whatever you're using to BDK, because that's just refactoring, right?
-So I mean, I'm not sure they should.
+I'm not sure they should.

 Alekos Filini: 00:16:45